-In conclusion: Blue amber is blue, but not the way you might think.
-Please look at the pictures below.
+Dominican blue amber is blue, but not in the way you might think.